happybono/SonataSmooth/README.md

 This keeps very large list operations smooth and clearly communicated without blocking the UI thread.

 #### 8.3 Refined Clear Behavior
-Clicking "Clear Refined" removes all entries from the Refined Dataset and resets status indicators:
+Clicking "Clear Refined" removes all entries from the Refined Dataset and resets status indicators :
 - `slblCalibratedType` → "--"
 - `slblKernelRadius` → "--"
 - SG parameter labels hidden : `tlblPolyOrder`, `slblPolyOrder`, and the separator label; `slblPolyOrder` text is set to "--"